pmalonis/lfads_analysis/README.md

 `config.yml` contains the file paths to the data and lfads runs.
 Make the following edits to the file to specifiy a different LFADS run:

 1. `lfads_file_server` should specify the hostname of the server that stores the LFADS runs (you'll need to set up [public key authorization](https://www.cyberciti.biz/faq/how-to-set-up-ssh-keys-on-linux-unix/) to that server).
-2. `username` should be the username used to login to the server
+2. `username` should be the username used to login to the server.
-3. `lfads_dir_path` should be the path to the directory that holds the LFADS runs on the server
+3. `lfads_dir_path` should be the path to the directory that holds the LFADS runs on the server.
 4. `lfads_run_names` should be a list of the names of LFADS runs to use.
-Each should be a subdirectory of the `lfads_dir_path` directory
+Each should be a subdirectory of the `lfads_dir_path` directory.

 ## Running the code
 This analysis uses the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
 To create the analysis figures, run the following: